tradingview/documentation-guidelines/PineTerminology/README.md

 When referring to pointers to plots, hlines, drawings or arrays, we use "ID" for singular and "IDs" for plural:
 - *Both IDs used to identify the lines to be filled in ``fill()`` must be either plot IDs or hline IDs.*
 - *Drawing IDs are time series; array IDs are not.*

+### Pine Script™
+We use "Pine Script™" to name our language whenever we can.
+Because this form is heavier than the simple "Pine" we often used before, this means we cannot use it as often in a paragraph.
+Try to arrange your phrasing so that you do not overuse "Pine Script™" in too many close instances.

 ### "realtime" vs "real time"
 We use "realtime" when it is an adjective and "real time" when "time" is used as a noun: